RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 C	is	incorrect	because	confidentiality	is	a	primary	concern	even	with images	that	are	offline.
 In	an	offline	state,	the	images	still	reside	as files	within	the	storage	of	the	cloud	provider,	and	as	such,	a compromised	management	plane	or	hypervisor,	as	well	as	the	storage system	itself,	could	expose	those	files	to	access	and	copying.

-### Question # 7 - Which	stage	of	the	BCDR	process	takes	into	account	the	RPO	and	RTOrequirements	set	forth	by	management	and	stakeholders?
+### Question # 7 - Which	stage	of	the	BCDR	process	takes	into	account	the	RPO	and	RTO requirements	set	forth	by	management	and	stakeholders?
 A.	Gathering	requirements
 B.	Define	scope
 C.	Analyze